marco-campos/ns1/README.md

 - Not-so-ugly front-end UI.
 Nothing special, just enough that it doesn't hurt the eyes
     - This includes compatability with mobile devices.
 - A fully functioning webapp to generate an exam with **most** of the popular exam questions.
-- An option to practice a very specific type of question so that if a student wants to improve on a weakness, then they can just endlessly practice it.

 ## Long Term Goals
 - Backend servers to track high scores